On the road

 4/Stroller & gear rental

 Don’t want to check your stroller and risk it being damaged by baggage handlers?
 No worries.
 Skip bringing your stroller and consider renting one when you arrive at your destination.
 Staying in an Airbnb and need a crib?
 That’s ok, just rent one.
 While you’re at it, throw in a pack-n-play, high chair, and some beach toys.
 There are companies out there that rent baby gear for next to nothing and will deliver right to your hotel or rental.
-Try Baby’s Away, Magic Strollers, or Rent the Baby Gear.
+Try Baby’s Away, Magic Strollers, Rent the Baby Gear or Babyquip.

 5/Kids’ clubs & childcare